Looking for a new approach to your child's education?

 The Central West Leadership Academy is Dubbo's newest school.
 Our focus is on 21st Century Skills and preparing our students to take a leadership role in an ever-changing technical world.

 In 2018 we launched with Years 3-6.
-In 2019 we are adding Year 7, and will continue to grow with our advancing students to offer the International Baccalaureate for our Year 11 and 12's.
+In 2019 we added Year 7, and will continue to grow with our advancing students through to Years 11 and 12.

 We coach and develop emotional and social skills